 Roles and Responsibilities

 The state (DHS), counties and ICF/DD facilities all share responsibilities.
 The counties handle case management and logistical issues related to the facilities.
-More information on these roles and responsibilities of the parties may be found in the following sections of the ICF/DD System Manual:
+Find more information on these roles and responsibilities of the parties in the following sections of the ICF/DD System Manual:

 Each ICF/DD provider agency is responsible to meet all federal, state and local requirements.
 ICF/DD’s must:

 Providers serving MHCP members who reside in an ICF/DD must:

 For additional information, refer to:

 Exemption: An SNF, ICF or ICF/DD that is operated, listed and certified as a Christian Science sanatorium by the First Church of Christ Scientist of Boston, Massachusetts, is not subject to the federal regulations for utilization control in order to receive MA payments for the cost of member care.

 MHCP members must be enrolled in either Medical Assistance (MA, NM or IM) or Emergency Medical Assistance (EMA), or be eligible under the Developmental Disabilities (DD) waiver program.

 MA-eligible recipients must reside in a certified bed that matches their certified level of care.
 Eligibility for ICF/DD services is determined through a screening process.
 Refer to Admission to an ICF/DD section of the Provider Manual.
 Minnesota Department of Health (MDH) certifies an ICF/DD to provide health or rehabilitative services for persons who:

-Medical Assistance (MA) will cover the cost of care for a recipient who resides in a licensed ICF/DD, certified Nursing Facility (NF), or a certified Boarding Care Home (BCH), if the recipient:
+(MA will cover the cost of care for a recipient who resides in a licensed ICF/DD, certified nursing facility, or a certified boarding care home (BCH) if the recipient:

 MHCP covers room and board care for an MA member in an ICF/DD.
-Items/services usually included in the per diem (not an all-inclusive list):
+Items or services usually included in the per diem (not an all-inclusive list):